eretja/My-Reads-React-Project/README.md

 To get started developing right away:

-1. download this zip file
+1. Fork or download folder
-2.  - cd reactnd-project-myreads-starter-master
+2. cd My-Reads-React-Project

 3. then run  - npm install
 4. npm start -  to start the app then navigate to http://localhost:3000/ on your local machine